This creamy gluten and dairy free parsnip pasta is old-school comfort food at it’s best.

 After spiralizing the parsnip noodles I sauteed them in a bit of oil to soften them up.
 I usually don’t bother with heating my veggie noodles, but parsnips have a slight bitter bite when eaten raw.
 It’s crazy how just 5 minutes in a saute pan transformed them from bitter to nutty, sweet and delicious.
 Roasting has the safe effect.
 Have you tried roasted parsnip chips?
 They are a super tasty treat!
 Just slice up, season, and roast until crispy.

 I think all spiralized pasta should be topped with a nut or seed for good crunch.
 Shelled pistachios complement the earthy parsnips perfectly.
 I seasoned the pistachios myself with one of my favorite Dizzy Pig seasoning blend.
 Their limited release IPA herb-infused seasoning blend gets a workout at my house.
 I put it on everything — from Brussels to salmon to pistachios!

-I made this parsnip pasta recipe for my Inspired Vegetarian column on Healthy Aperture.
 You need just a few ingredients to make this quick dinner or lunch, and it only takes about 10 minutes to make, start to finish.